TeamNewPipe/website/_posts/2020-10-30-youtube-dl-dmca-analysis.md

 excerpt_separator: <!-- more -->
 ---

 By now, most of you must be aware of the youtube-dl repo on Github being suspended because of a DMCA notice.
-Team NewPipe member TheAssassin has written a detailed analysis of the situation.
-Click on https://assassinate-you.net/posts/2020/10/youtube-dl-takedown/ to read it!
+Team NewPipe member [@TheAssassin](https://github.com/TheAssassin] has written a detailed analysis of the situation.
+You can find [the article](https://assassinate-you.net/posts/2020/10/youtube-dl-takedown/) on his blog!